Nsibidi

-Nsibidi (also known as nsibiri, nchibiddi or nchibiddy) is a system of symbols or proto-writing developed by the Ekpe secret society of the old Calabar Kingdom that is now made up of Cross River State and Akwa Ibom State of Southern of Nigeria.
+Nsibidi (also known as Nsibiri, Nchibiddi or Nchibiddy) is a system of symbols or proto-writing developed by the Ejagham the southeastern part of Nigeria.

 They are classified as pictograms, though there have been suggestions that some are logograms or syllabograms.

-Use of the symbol system was first described in 1904.
+The symbol system was first encountered by Europeans in 1904.
 Excavation of terracotta vessels, headrests, and anthropomorphic figurines from the Calabar region of southeast Nigeria, dated to roughly the 5th to 15th centuries, revealed "an iconography readily comparable" to nsibidi.